sree7979/smart-bot/README.md

     The Streamlit app will open in your web browser.
 You can now interact with the smart chatbot through the web interface.

-## Contributing

-If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.

-## License

-[Include license information here if applicable]

-## Acknowledgements

-[Include any acknowledgements here]